11 of the best things to do in autumn in Denmark

 It’s time to get your hygge on.
-Autumn in Denmark is full of cozy bars and cafes, snuggly warm jumpers and quality experiences.
+Autumn in Denmark is full of cosy bars and cafes, snuggly warm jumpers and quality experiences.
 If you’re curious about where to go and what to do when autumn comes to Denmark, read on!

 The autumn weather can be a bit temperamental (that’s our diplomatic way of saying you should bring a brolly) but inside our beautiful art galleries, you’ll find culture, cafes and a very warm welcome, whatever the weather.
 Even better, on the second Friday in October, Culture Night offers unique experiences across Copenhagen, and the Magic Days festival in Odense in mid-October sprinkles some magic dust all over the city.